 Varied and versatile different solvents meet specific needs to make products with optimal performance attributes, including spray paints that dry quickly and don’t clog the spray nozzle, inks that don’t smudge, paints that look good and last a long time, and strong cleaners that are good for tough, greasy jobs.

-The chemical classification of a solvent is based on its chemical structure.
+Types of Solvents: The chemical classification of a solvent is based on its chemical structure.